- Great conversation design makes AI chatbots feel human by blending user research, natural language, and structured flows.

 - Text-to-speech clarity: Avoid emoji-based menus or dense text blocks that break screen readers.

 - Voice interaction fallback: In a voice interface, don’t rely on buttons.
 Design with spoken responses in mind.
+Interactive voice response is a great place to start.

 - Visual hierarchy: Use line breaks, bolding, or formatting to guide the eye.